ninth9one/README-generator/README.md

 # README Generator

 ## Description
-This is a README generator is a command-line application that uses node.js to create a README file for your project.
+This is a README generator its a command-line application that uses node.js and inquirer to create a README file for your project.
 It will give prompts for you to fill out and then generate a README file for you.

 ## Table of Contents
 - [Installation](#installation)